NDF-Poli-USP/spyro/README.md

 These wave propagators can be used to form complete Full Waveform Inversion or Reverse Time Migration.
 To implement these solvers, Spyro uses the finite element analysis package [Firedrake](https://www.firedrakeproject.org/index.html).

 To use Spyro, you'll need to have some knowledge of Python and some basic concepts in inverse modeling relevant to seismology.
-Firedrake, makes it straightforward to do the computational physics, even if you're not an expert in numerical methods.

 Functionality
 =============